 Frequently Asked Questions

-We are raising money for campaign materials and for legal and professional fees to fund challenges to unwanted Streetspace schemes within Chiswick as and when we can.
+We are raise money for campaign materials and for legal and professional fees to fund challenges to unwanted Streetspace schemes within Chiswick as and when we can.

-OneChiswick was taking legal action to attempt to reverse the changes – papers were filed at the court before Christmas 2020 and we had a directions hearing, with the judge, on February 12th 2021.
+OneChiswick was originally taking legal action to attempt to reverse the changes – papers were filed at the court before Christmas 2020 and we had a directions hearing, with the judge, on February 12th 2021.
 However, in July 2021 Hounslow announced they were replacing ETO 2020 with a new ETO2021, another ‘temporary’ scheme that would again run for 18 months, but with substantial modifications, reflecting many of the concerns OneChiswick has raised.
+This change to ETO 2021 from ETO 2020 meant our original challenge was incapable of succeeding.

 Everyone in OneChiswick is a volunteer; none of us is paid and none of us has received or will receive anything from the funds raised.